October 19, 2020

 Last day for county boards of elections to receive mailed in and civilian absentee ballots postmarked at the latest November 3

-NOTE: The November 6th date for county election officials to receive mail-in ballots may change, because Pennsylvania Republicans have taken their case opposing this extension to the US Supreme Court.
+NOTE: The November 6th date for county election officials to receive mail-in ballots may change, because after Election Day the Supreme Court may revisit Pennsylvania Republicans case opposing this extension.
+These ballots will be kept segregated because of this potential change.

 Keeping Track of Possible Modifications to Voting